rancher/rancher-compose/README.md

 # Prototyping....

-This is very raw, and allows us to explore Docker Fig/Compose functionality with Rancher
+This is very raw experiment.
+Allowing us to explore Docker Fig/Compose functionality with Rancher...

 ##Supported